vivekjami/jeff-jr/README.md

 ---

 ⭐ **Star this repo** if Jeff Jr helped you refine your MVP!
-💼 **Hiring?** This project showcases my ability to deliver under tight deadlines.
-Let’s talk!
+💼 **Hiring?** This project showcases my ability to deliver complete solutions.
+Let's talk!